An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we established a connection between the physics-informed machine learning approach for the Poisson equation and GP regression.
-Specifically, we showed the physics-informed loss function based on the variational form of the Poisson equation is a kernel method.
+In this work, we established a connection between the variational formulation of the Poisson equation and GP regression.
+Specifically, we showed the resulting inverse problem can be viewed as a kernel method.
 Then, from the connections between kernel methods and GP regression, we showed that the loss function provides the MAP estimator for GP regression when starting with a Brownian bridge prior.
-In one-dimension, we may even move beyond GP regression and consider the prior as a Gaussian measure on $L^2(\Omega)$.
+In one-dimension, we may even move beyond GP regression and consider the prior as a Gaussian measure on $L^2(\Omega)$, and on the dual of a Sobolev space in the general case.
 This is in an effort to incorporate nonlinear measurement modalities into the framework.

 Using the connection to GP regression, we studied different properties of the field reconstruction problem.
 In Section~\ref{sec:analysis}, we were able to prove convergence of the GP MAP estimator to the ground truth in the limit of infinite data.
-This also provides the result for the physics-informed optimization problem.
+This also provides the result for the related variational problem.
 We briefly discussed the consequences of this in the context of PINNs.
 We also derived a finite-dimensional basis representation of the prior as a subset of $L^2(\Omega)$.
 This is in contrast to the usual approach taken in GP regression, which instead learns the posterior on a mesh of $\Omega$.
-We proved in one-dimension that this representation converges to the correct Gaussian measure, and when $d>1$ we have convergence to the correct stochastic process in the setting of tempered distributions.
+We proved that this representation and the corresponding posterior approximation converge to the correct Gaussian measure.

 The main results of the paper are in Section~\ref{sec:model}, where we connect the method to the important problem of identifying model-form error.
 When we work under a physics-informed framework, we a priori assume the system is modeled by a specific form of the physics, which in this case is eq.~(\ref{eqn:poisson}).
 In any given application, it is entirely possible that we have picked the wrong model.
 The usual paradigm enforces the physics as a hard constraint and does not take this into account.
-We have modified the method so that the physics are enforced as a soft constraint.
+We have modified the method so that the physics is enforced as a soft constraint.
 This is done through inclusion of the hyperparameter $\beta$.

 In Theorem~\ref{thm:modelerr}, we showed that when $\beta$ is learned via a MAP estimate, it is sensitive to this model-form error.
 As the model-form error increases, the optimal value of $\beta$ adjusts accordingly.
 This has the affect of increasing the variance in the samples from the prior, which corresponds to a smaller a priori trust in the physical model we have selected.
 We also showed this impacts the variance in the posterior over the source term if we are solving the inverse problem.